 Physical Security

-Personnel
+Personnel (how it is related to ISMS)

 The IT team will have the total ownership of all the IT assets and the information contained in them.

 Interpretation

 Any matter not specifically covered under this policy shall be referred to Division Head - IT for necessary clarification.
 The interpretation of this policy rests exclusively with the Management.
 The decision of the Management shall be final and binding.